Git Cheatsheet

 In Git, a HEAD commit is the commit you’re currently on.

-• git reset commit_SHA resets to a previous commit in your commit history.
+git checkout HEAD filenamerestores the file in your working directory to look exactly as it did when you last made a commit.
+We can also usegit checkout -- filenamegit reset HEAD filenameunstages file changes in the staging area.git reset commit_SHAresets to a previous commit in your commit history.
 This command works by using the first 7 characters of the SHA of a previous commit.

 Git branch